stennety/mywebsite/about.md

 - Senior Production Planning Engineer – ADNOC Gas (2022-2024)
 - Process Engineer – ADNOC Refining (2019-2021)

+## Academic Journey

+While working full-time in a demanding technical and strategic role, I pursued my Master’s in Mathematics — and later began a second Master’s in Machine Learning.
+Despite the load of being a Full-Time student and Full-time Employee, I maintained strong academic performance while receiving promotions and high evaluations at work.
+That period tested and shaped my discipline, mental resilience, and passion for growth.

+It was during this time that I realized my ability to thrive at the intersection of theory and application — and it continues to fuel my vision for impactful, cross-disciplinary work.

 ## Personal Notes

 I’ve always loved helping others learn — whether as an older sibling, classroom tutor, or mentor — and I enjoy breaking down complex ideas into simple, digestible insights.